 Because the meat is on the salty side, I wanted a sauce that’s sweet and slightly acidic to balance it out.
 A red wine reduction seemed like a no-brainer, but I was looking for something more complex, so I brought the sugar to a caramel brown before adding the wine.
 To bridge the gap between the sweet and fruity caramel sauce and the lamb, I added the deep brown caramelized juices of the lamb (a.k.a. meat crack), and finish it off with a pat of butter to mellow it out.
 By the time it’s done, it’s an ebony shade of brown, viscous and rich, like liquid meat candy.

-To offset the decadent lamb, I served this with a saute of spring greens, which included baby artichokes, asparagus, spring onions and fresh chickpeas.
+To offset the decadent lamb, I served this with a sauté of spring greens, which included baby artichokes, asparagus, spring onions and fresh chickpeas.
 Chickpeas, like lamb are an oft misunderstood food.
-Their other name “garbonzo bean” conjures up memories of all-you-can-eat salad bars with wilting, brown-edged iceberg lettuce, and creamy orange dressings.
+Their other name "garbanzo bean" conjures up memories of all-you-can-eat salad bars with wilting, brown-edged iceberg lettuce, and creamy orange dressings.
 Even people with a soft-spot for hummus tend to shy away from the whole beans.

 Fresh chickpeas are an entirely different beast.
-Looking more like an alien brain, than a legume, fresh peas have a ridged appearance radiating an erie fluorescent green glow from inside the pea itself.
+Looking more like an alien brain, than a legume, fresh peas have a ridged appearance radiating an eerie fluorescent green glow from inside the pea itself.
 For added entertainment value, each pod contains a pair of peas protected by a cushion of air that escapes with a pleasant pop when you squeeze them.
-Shelling peas is always a hassle, but juvenile pod popping fun aside, you’ll be rewarded with sweet and tender peas that bear almost no resemblance to the dried or canned variety.
+Shelling peas is always a hassle, but juvenile pod popping fun aside, you'll be rewarded with sweet and tender peas that bear almost no resemblance to the dried or canned variety.

-A quick blanche followed by a saute and squeeze of lemon, and these spring veggies make the perfect foil on which to present your slow roasted lamb.
+A quick blanche followed by a sauté and squeeze of lemon, and these spring veggies make the perfect foil on which to present your slow roasted lamb.

 Units